Signed in as:

 Daria 'Dasha' Bashkina Cochran, is a new friend and I'm happy to say that.
 She's a Russian who uprooted her life, pursued a love across the Atlantic and lands in a small town in Texas.
 In out chat we touch on: where to live as an immigrant, and what she wished she knew before immigrating.
 We talk of 'fitting in' in Texas, therapy for international transplants, and growing up in the USSR.
 Hear what she's learned about the American culture.

-In the second half, we continue our authentic, vulnerable conversation.
+We continue our authentic, vulnerable conversation.
 This time Dasha shares her perspectives and tips from Dasha's experience is invaluable for anyone dealing with 'belonging', and a sense of home.
 We dip into freedom and self expression in America.
 We couldn't (and wouldn't) avoid hard truths about her life in Texas, and what it means to be a Russian right now.

 This is and tells us about the reality of growing up